jlarsen-usgs/Modflow-API-Ag-Package/docs/documentation.md

 where $i$ is the outer iteration counter for a given MODFLOW timestep and $Q_c$ is the calculated volumetric water demand with adjustment for application efficiency.
-The amount of water available to be moved from a provider to receiver nodes $\left( Q_A \right)$ is then calculated as:
+The application efficency factor can be any real number value, however, in most cases the factor should be a value close to 1.
+The amount of water available to be moved from a provider to receiver nodes
+$\left( Q_A \right)$ is then calculated as:

 $$Q_A =
     \begin{cases}